Skip to main content

 )

 Pass files directly in the prompt list.
-Images and PDFs are automatically processed by the LLM.
+Images and PDFs are forwarded to the LLM as multimodal input.

 from abstra.ai import run_agent, TablesTools